redraw-research/duckiebotssim/README.md

 cd duckiebotssim
 ```

-2. Clone the (holodeck)[https://github.com/BYU-PCCL/holodeck] dependency (our custom fork) into an adjacent directory to this one.
+2. Clone our custom UE 5 fork on the [holodeck](https://github.com/BYU-PCCL/holodeck) dependency into an adjacent directory to this one.
 ```bash
 git clone https://github.com/redraw-research/holodeck ../holodeck
 ```